Newsday TV Book Reviews

 So that answered who he was, but not what became of him.

 A while back, I received a few emails from one of his daughters.
 Our correspondence began in the comments section right here.
-Despite my belief that he must have been a night-owl (which he may very well have been at some point), she recalls him rising at four every morning to write notes.
+Contrary to my belief that he must have been a night-owl (which he may very well have been at some point), she recalls him rising at four every morning to write notes.
 He was "quite an intellectual" who tended to be strict and introverted.
 He disliked any conversation during a movie (well, duh).

 In any case, it was always Cashman's droll reviews that inspired my tribute.
 They're often clever and funny, but more importantly for the format, they're brutally succinct.
 Sometimes there's a damning-with-faint-praise quality to them, as with this one of 1944's The Purple Heart: "Dated and embarrassing, but not bad of that ilk."
 Some reviews are damning with their ambivalence, such as the "Not good, not bad" earned by 1941's Honkytonk.
 I have so far found over forty films he described as "sitthroughable," the word he coined for movies just barely worth your while.
 He also delighted in consistently pointing out the prettiness of Rhonda Fleming, and the not-prettiness of Vera Hruba Ralston.
 I've also found about a dozen separate references to Alan Ladd taking off his shirt, but that's a topic to ponder another time.